-For purposes of recording share-based compensation in connection with the equity awards granted prior to our initial public offering in June 2021, we applied the binominal option pricing model in determining the fair value of options granted under ASC 718.
+For share options awarded to employees, directors and other consultants, we apply the Binominal option pricing model in determining the fair value of options granted under ASC 718.
 We have elected to account for forfeitures when they occur.

 On each measurement date, we review internal and external sources of information to assist in the estimation of various attributes to determine the fair value of the share-based awards we granted, including the fair value of the underlying shares, expected life and expected volatility.
 We are required to consider many factors and makes certain assumptions during this assessment.
 If any of the assumptions used to determine the fair value of the share-based awards change significantly in the future, share-based compensation expense may differ materially.